Leave this site

 If you have any questions, please email [email protected]

-You’ll be engaging with people from all backgrounds so you’ll need to be able to build rapport quickly, show empathy and communicate clearly at all times.
-The Contact Centre deals with a wide range of enquires, from small trival matters to difficult situations.
+You’ll be engaging with people from all backgrounds, so you’ll need to be able to build rapport quickly, show empathy and communicate clearly at all times.
+The Force Command Centre deals with a wide range of enquires, from routine matters to complex situations.

 You’ll need to find the balance between compassion and not becoming emotionally involved; having the resilience to deal with tough situations on a daily basis, however, you will always be supported.